Connect with a certified trainer for free

 • Pain on the outside of the elbow

-• Pain extending from the elbow to the wrist
+• Outer elbow pain extending from the elbow to the wrist

-• Pain usually associated with a gripping movement of the hand
+• Pain is usually associated with a gripping movement of the hand

 When to see a doctor

-While most of the time the diagnosis can be made without any imaging studies, occasionally your doctor may prescribe the following imaging tests in order to confirm the diagnosis:
+While most of the time, the diagnosis can be made without any imaging studies, occasionally, your doctor may prescribe the following imaging tests to confirm the lateral epicondylitis diagnosis:

 • X-rays